 In general, the intensity of sampling efforts for soil and plant biogeochemistry should be proportional to the anticipated frequencies of change (and variability) for each measurement (Table 1).
-With the exception of soil N transformations, all other measurements within the terrestrial biogeochemistry design are on ecosystem components that are likely to have high spatial variability and low (i.e., 5-10year temporal variability).
-Thus, measurements will be made of plant tissue chemistry (canopy foliar, litter, and roots) and soil extensively across each site in plots located within the tower airshed (i.e., within close proximity to the tower and within the dominant vegetation type) and distributed (i.e., within representative vegetation cover classes) across the site.
-The distributed plots (e.g., Figures 4 and 5) were specified as the foundation of the TOS Science Design for Spatial Sampling (see (AD[03])).
+With the exception of soil N transformations, all other measurements within the terrestrial biogeochemistry design are on ecosystem components that are likely to have high spatial variability but relatively low temporal variability.
+Thus, measurements will be made of plant tissue chemistry (canopy foliage, litter, and roots) and total soil C and N extensively across each site, but only once every five years.

+Terrestrial biogeochemical measurements will occur in plots located within the tower airshed (i.e., within close proximity to the tower and within the dominant vegetation type) and for some measurements, also in plots distributed across the site in representative vegetation cover classes.
+The distributed plots (e.g., Figure 4) were specified as the foundation of the TOS Science Design for Spatial Sampling (see (AD[03])).
 The plan for the distributed plot locations was developed using a combination of classical statistical power analysis and spatially balanced sample allocation via the Reverse Randomized Quadrat Recursive Raster approach (RRQRR, Theobald et al. 2007) (see Figure 5).
 In general, a grid of potential, random plot locations is created for each permitted NEON site area, the area is stratified by vegetation community type, and then a stratified random list of plot locations is generated for the site.
+This approach enables robust site-level estimates of measured parameters, as described in AD[03].
 The data collected within the distributed plots are primarily aligned with the design goals associated with stand-alone TOS data products (e.g., all organismal sampling).
 Sampling within the tower plots supports the design goals associated with the entire TOS platform, but also provides a means to connect sensor-based measurements on and around the tower to the manual observations made across the site.

-All plots will be 40 m x 40 m.
-They will include a central 20 m x 20 m plot for plant biodiversity sampling, which will exclude soil sampling, due to its potential for disturbing the area.
-Thus, soil sampling will occur within the outer ring of this 400 m^2 area.
+All plots sampled for terrestrial biogeochemistry will be 40 m x 40 m.
+They will include a central 20 m x 20 m core reserved for plant biodiversity sampling, which will exclude soil sampling due to its potential for disturbing the area.
+Thus, soil sampling will occur within the outer ring of this $1600 \text{ m}^2$ area, and the degree of collocation between plant and soil biogeochemistry measurements is at the scale of the plot.